Abubakar-doc/Flutter-projects/BMI App/README.md

-Sure, here's a sample README description for your Flutter BMI calculator:

----

 # BMI Calculator

 A simple BMI (Body Mass Index) calculator built using Flutter.
 This app allows users to calculate their BMI by providing their height in feet and centimeters, and weight in pounds and kilograms.